 Accomodation in more detail:

 The entrance to Les Hortensias leads directly into the kitchen/dining area.
 Here there is comfortable seating for 6 people and the second table can be used to provide a larger seating area if the two gites are booked together.
 The kitchen is spacious and superbly fitted with all you need for a self-catering holiday.
 There is a dishwasher, oven and hob, fridge and small freezer and washing machine.
 Outside is a "whirlygig" washing line.
 Also a microwave, toaster and cafetière.
 Leading from the kitchen is the stunning main Reception Room with large French windows opening out to the garden.
 The focal point as you look towards the first floor, is the beautiful galleried landing which adds to the light and airy feel of this gite.
-The landing is not enclosed making it unsuitable for 1-10 year olds.
+The landing is not enclosed making the bedroom accommodation unsuitable for young children.

 UK TV is provided and WiFi is available throughout the property.

 There is a shower room and WC on the ground floor.

 Leading from the lounge are the stairs for access to the first floor and magnificent galleried landing area.

 Bedroom 1 – Attractively decorated with double bed and velux windows and plenty of room for a cot.